American Museum of Natural History: Research Library

-Activities offered
+Activities

 Research activities

 The museum has a scientific staff of more than 225, and sponsors over 120 special field expeditions each year.
 Many of the fossils on display represent unique and historic pieces that were collected during the museum's golden era of worldwide expeditions (1880s–1930s).
 Examples of some of these expeditions, financed in whole or part by the AMNH are: Jesup North Pacific Expedition, the Whitney South Seas Expedition, the Roosevelt–Rondon Scientific Expedition, the Crocker Land Expedition, and the expeditions to Madagascar and New Guinea by Richard Archbold.
 On a smaller scale, expeditions continue into the present.
 The museum also publishes several peer-reviewed journals, including the Bulletin of the American Museum of Natural History.